danihenrique/pgfy/README.md

 - **Auto-generate:** Automatically generates endpoints for your database;
 - **Pre-configured:** Fastify comes pre-configured with some of the best plugins available;
 - **Extensible:** Extends your API using "Components pattern";
-- **Micro-service support:** Easily scale your application using "Microservice pattern";
+- **Microservices support:** Easily scale your application using "Microservice pattern";
 - **Cache Support:** Easily cache your data using built-in Redis Client;
 - **BlackBox Testing Support:** Adds your input and output specs for Runtime Testing;
 - **Postgres Migrations Support:** Easily manage your migrations;